A construction of antisymmetric modular forms for Weil representations

 \begin{thm} Let $(A,Q)$ be a finite quadratic module, and let $k \ge 3$ be a weight for which $k + \mathrm{sig}(A,Q)/2$ is an odd integer.
 For any $\beta \in A$ and $m \in \mathbb{Z} - Q(\beta)$, $m > 0$, let $R_{k,m,\beta}$ be the cusp form defined through the Petersson scalar product by where $L_{m,\beta}$ is essentially a rescaled symmetric square $L$-function: Then all $R_{k,m,\beta}$ have rational Fourier coefficients, and there is a finite collection of indices $(m,\beta)$ for which the forms $R_{k,m,\beta}$ span the entire cusp space $S_k(\rho^*)$. \end{thm}

 \begin{thm} Let $(\Lambda,Q)$ be an even lattice which realizes the discriminant group $A = \Lambda'/\Lambda$, and let $k \ge 4$ be a weight for which $k + \mathrm{sig}(\Lambda)/2$ is odd.
-For any $\beta \in \Lambda'$ and $m \in \mathbb{Z} - Q(\beta)$, $m > 0$, let $\Lambda_{m,\beta}$ denote the even lattice with underlying group $\Lambda \oplus \mathbb{Z}$ and quadratic form $Q_{m,\beta}(v,\lambda) = Q(v + \lambda \beta) + m\lambda^2.$ Let $c_{m,\beta}(n,\gamma)$ denote the Fourier coefficients of the weight $k-3/2$ Eisenstein series for the dual Weil representation attached to $\Lambda_{m,\beta}$ (as in \cite{BK},\cite{KY}), i.e. Then $R_{k,m,\beta}$ is given explicitly by the formula \end{thm}
+For any $\beta \in \Lambda'$ and $m \in \mathbb{Z} - Q(\beta)$, $m > 0$, let $\Lambda_{m,\beta}$ denote the even lattice with underlying group $\Lambda \oplus \mathbb{Z}$ and quadratic form $Q_{m,\beta}(v,\lambda) = Q(v + \lambda \beta) + m\lambda^2.$ Let $c_{m,\beta}(n,\gamma)$ denote the Fourier coefficients of the weight $k-3/2$ Eisenstein series for the dual Weil representation attached to $\Lambda_{m,\beta}$ (as in \cite{BK}), i.e. Then $R_{k,m,\beta}$ is given explicitly by the formula \end{thm}